 In addition, the employee that comes forward about a case of sexual harassment doesn’t necessarily have to be the direct target of the conduct in order to file a claim.
 For instance, a woman who witnesses a fellow co-worker being propositioned might be able to file a claim for a hostile work environment sexual harassment issue.

-To learn more about your rights as an employee, and the issues associated with employment litigation, please speak to the individuals at Makarem & Associates at 310.312.0299, or via email at firstname.lastname@example.org.
-We have been around the legal block before.
-We know how to get the job done.
+To learn more about your rights as an employee, and the issues associated with employment litigation, please speak to the team of attorneys at Makarem & Associates by calling 310.312.0299, or via email at email@example.com.
+We have successfully represented victims of sexual harassment.
+We know how to fight for you.
+We are in this together, call us for a free consultation.